jdmonin/JSettlers2/README.txt

 To play JSettlers by connecting to a remote server you will need the Java Runtime Version 1.4 or above (1.5 or later recommended).
-To connect as an applet, use any browser which is Java enabled (using the browser plug-in).
+To connect as an applet, use any browser which is Java enabled (using the browser plug-in) or just download the JAR from http://nand.net/jsettlers/ and run it.

 To Play JSettlers locally you need the Java Runtime 1.4 or above.
-JSettlers-full.jar can connect directly to any server over TCP/IP
+JSettlers-full.jar can connect directly to any server over the Internet.

 To host a JSettlers server that provides a web applet for clients, you will need an http server such as Apache's httpd, available from http://httpd.apache.org.